Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/13-migrations/03-running-migrations.md

 ```
 sequelize db:migrate:status
 ```
 This will show you all the database migrations we've created so far.
 If it says `up`, it means that the migration has been run.
 If it says `down`, it's waiting for us to run it.
-Currently. we only have the one, and it should say `down`.
+Currently, we only have the one, and it should say `down`.
 Let's look at that file for a moment.

 ```js
 'use strict';